 Be sure to take in the spectacular scenery and by that, I mean, look for the hats.
-The racetrack opens for the season on November 15, but Thanksgiving Day is the real show stealer.
+The racetrack opens for the season earlier in November, but Thanksgiving Day is the real show stealer.

 Revelers from all over arrive with their drinks in hand and their spectacular hats on their heads.
 Not quite as regal as the Kentucky Derby, but in true New Orleans style, anything goes.

 Expect the unexpected.
 The only thing you can count on is a good time.

 For your turkey day appetite, you have two choices.
 The Clubhouse offers a full holiday dinner with all the fixin’s.

 The Fair Grounds also boasts full bars to keep you fed and happy for the big day.